-9(k) The teacher knows how to build and implement a plan for professional growth directly aligned with his/her needs as a growing professional using feedback from teacher evaluations and observations, data on learner performance, and school- and system-wide priorities 9(l) The teacher takes responsibility for student learning and uses ongoing analysis and reflection to improve planning and practice.
+9(k) The teacher knows how to build and implement a plan for professional growth directly aligned with his/her needs as a growing professional using feedback from teacher evaluations and observations, data on learner performance, and school- and system-wide priorities 9(1) The teacher takes responsibility for student learning and uses ongoing analysis and reflection to improve planning and practice.
 9(m) The teacher is committed to deepening understanding of his/her own frames of reference (e.g., culture, gender, language, abilities, ways of knowing), the potential biases in these frames, and their impact on expectations for and relationships with learners and their families.
 9(n) The teacher sees him/herself as a learner, continuously seeking opportunities to draw upon current education policy and research as sources of analysis and reflection to improve practice.
+9(o) The teacher understands the expectations of the profession including codes of ethics.
 9(o) The teacher understands the expectations of the profession including codes of ethics, professional standards of practice, and relevant law and policy.